Five Steps to Better HOA Board Meetings

 5) Manage disagreements by remaining neutral.

-It’s inevitable that board members will have different opinions.
-In fact, these differences are usually an asset for a board.
-On the other hand, if these differences lead to heated emotions, refrain from taking sides.
+Board members will inevitably have different opinions.
+These differences are usually an asset for a Board.
+On the other hand, if these differences lead to heated debates, refrain from taking sides.
 Following Robert's Rules of Order, try to keep "negative" motions to a minimum if permitted at all.
 If you are working with a community management company, your manager should have the experience to help defuse the situation.
 Get their help to find common ground for the disagreeing members and keep it short so the topics aren't lost in the shuffle.

-Remember: Everyone in your HOA benefits when your meetings run smoothly.
-Follow these basic tips, and your board will be well on its way toward holding more effective and productive meetings.
+Remember, everyone in your HOA benefits when meetings run smoothly.
+Follow these basic tips, and your Board will be well on its way toward holding more effective and productive meetings.
 They will have more time to focus on other topics, make better decisions, and generally feel more inspired.